 The Global Handwashing partnership has set aside 10th October as Global Handwashing Day, a day dedicated to raising awareness and impressing upon the masses to understand the importance of using soap while handwashing as a surefire way of preventing diseases and saving lives.

-This year’s theme is “Clean Hands – A recipe for health.”
+Last year’s theme was “Clean Hands – A recipe for health.”
 Its main aim is to highlight the link between food and handwashing.
 It is important to note that handwashing is a vital part of preventing diseases, keeping food safe while aiding children grow strong.

 Food hygiene and Handwashing